 Six (6) other emission units (EUPSA8RADICALH6B, EUPMOD#1PREMIXDC, EUPPNWTARPECO, EUFPOLYBAGGING, EUFLEXOPLATES, and EUDURABLESCLEAN) utilize Rule 290 for exemption from the Rule 201 permitting.
-All these emission units were installed prior to December 20, 2016 and demonstrate compliance with Rule 290 in effect at the time of installation.
+All these emission units were installed prior to December 20, 2016 and demonstrate compliance with Rule 201 permit exemption, Rule 290 in effect at the time of installation.
 These emission units are located throughout the facility.
-Access maintains appropriate records for each of the emission units in accordance with the requirements of Rule 290.
+Access maintains appropriate records for each of the emission units in accordance with the requirements of Rule 201 permitting exemption, Rule 290.
 In the attached records, a detailed description of the processes and emission calculations are included.
 Some of the emission units, such as EUFPOLYBAGGING are uncontrolled, and some, such as EUPMOD#1PREMIXDC are controlled.
-The emissions from each of these processes are below the emission restrictions for each of the pollutants.
+Based on the attached records, both emission units are well below the maximum allowed emission under Rule 290.

 In addition to the emission units noted above, Access was utilizing Rule 290 for their ethanol emissions for cleaning in the Nutritional Products Department and for isopropyl alcohol emissions in the durables department, until it was permitted in April 2018.
-Based on the attached records, both of these emission units are well below the maximum allowed emission under Rule 290.